Olympic Games Boycotts and Political Events

 1984 Los Angeles

 14 countries, including the USSR, boycotted the Games in what was widely seen as revenge for the Moscow Games four years earlier, though the official line was that they had security concerns.
+Iran and Libya also boycotted the Games for different reasons.
 Ironically, China chose this year to return to the Games after a 32-year absence.

 After failing to be recognized as co-host of the Games, North Korea (which was still technically at war with the South) boycotted the Games, with Cuba and Ethiopia joining them in solidarity.
 However there were no widespread boycotts for the first time since 1972.